CharlieKerfoot/portfolio/README.md

-# Blogs, 3D Portfolio, Resume
+# Blogs, Projects, Resume

-My website containing my blog posts, a 3D portfolio, and a resume page.
+My website containing my blog posts, projects/experiments, and a resume page.
 I want to start writing a blog post about every month on all things life, philosophy, and ML.

 See it here: https://charliekerfoot.com

 ## TODO

-- [ ] Work on Blogs
+- [ ] Write 1+ blog
-- [ ] Finish 3D Portfolio
+- [ ] Build out projects page

 ## Contact Me